 A number of feature importance measures (including the FCBF) were incorporated by Brown et al. (2012) into a common theoretical framework.
 These measures all consider both relevance and redundancy in some way.
 A comprehensive empirical study was used to compare the performance (in terms of stability and classifier accuracy) of these measures.
 The study tested the criteria in a FS approach, under varying conditions, including redundancy in high dimensional feature spaces.
 They concluded that joint mutual information (JMI) (Yang and Moody 1999) provides the best feature selection performance overall.

 In recent years, a number of feature selection approaches based on structured sparsity regularisation have been developed (Wang et al. 2010; Chen and Gu 2015; Chen et al. 2017; Gui et al. 2016).
 Structured sparsity regularisation modifies the traditional sparsity regularisation approach by incorporating prior knowledge of the group structure of features to improve performance (Gui et al. 2016).
 The supervised multiview feature selection (SMFS) method of X. Chen et al. (2017) uses a structured sparsity approach that groups features by similarity and uses this similarity structure to address the trade-off between feature relevance and redundancy.
 In SMFS, features are clustered into homogenous groups or “views” using affinity propagation (AP) with a squared Euclidean distance similarity measure.
 A sparse set of features is selected from these views by a joint 𝓁1,2-norm minimisation of an objective function comprised of loss function and regularisation terms.
-The formation of the loss function assumes a linear dependence between features and class labels.
+The formation of the loss function assumes a linear dependence between features and class labels, which could produce sub-optimal results for non-linear problems.
 Feature view structure is incorporated into the 𝓁1,2-norms so as to encourage the sparsity of selected features within views, while retaining the information of multiple heterogeneous views.
 The objective function is minimised with quadratic programming, which is computationally expensive compared to greedy search type feature selection methods such as FS and JMI.
 Feature weights produced by the optimisation procedure can be considered an importance measure that trades relevance against redundancy.

 With the exception of FCBF, the above feature selection procedures can be grouped into two categories: